Black M: Alpha... (since 2020)

-At the end of 2019, Black M announced the great return of the Sexion d'Assaut for 2020, with both a major tour and another album promised to follow.
+At the end of 2019, Black M announced the return of Sexion d'Assaut for 2020, with both a major tour and another album promised to follow.

-On 27 December 2020, the day of his birthday, Black M insulte, among others, Gims and Kev Adams, a clash that seems quite strange, and shocked the web (especially on Twitter, where the insults were published).
-He also criticized the Sexion d'Assaut, whose return is planned in concert the same year.
-In fact, we later learn that he was posting these posts as "Black Shady", his hateful alter ego, to announce his return.
-On the same day, 27 December 2020, he released the sound "Black Shady Pt.
-4", accompanied by a clip, which therefore follows "Black Shady Pt.
-1 and 2", published as solo sounds in Sexion d'Assaut albums and "Black Shady Pt.3", published in his first album Les yeux plus gros que le monde in 2014.
-At the end of the clip, he announces the release of an Extended play, Alpha... part 1, for March 2021.
-The release is then postponed to 21 May 2021.
+On the 27th of December 2020, the day of his birthday, Black M insulted, among others, Gims and Kev Adams, shocking fans on Twitter where the insults were published.
+He also criticized Sexion d'Assaut, whose return was planned with a concert the same year.
+It was later found that he was posting these posts as "Black Shady", his hateful alter ego, to announce his return.
+On the same day he released the song "Black Shady Pt.
+4", accompanied by a clip, which followed "Black Shady Pt.
+1 and 2", published as solo songs on the Sexion d'Assaut albums and "Black Shady Pt.3", published on his first album Les yeux plus gros que le monde in 2014.
+At the end of the clip, he announced the release of an Extended play, Alpha, for March 2021.
+The release was then postponed until 21 May 2021.
 In the meantime, he released other extracts from his album, such as "N.S.E.G." and "À la tienne".

+Black M has been regularly featured in the educational song competition, "Manie Musicale" and won in 2017 with his song, "Sur ma route" and in 2018 with, “Je suis chez moi”.